easycodingcourse/interview-task/README.md

 **Response**: If it includes the discount, the discount percentage that can be considered for the given invoice..

+Applying the discount:
+If the product has a discount this discount has a priority and will be returned.
+Otherwise, we move to its parent category (if it exists) and check if it has a discount and so on until the product-category chain is done.
+If no discount was found the API should return -1.

+For simplicity, you can only consider 2 layers of this structure and we have one product from one category, Which is this category is another subset of categories

 ### Database
 ![database table structure](https://raw.githubusercontent.com/easycodingcourse/interview-task/main/database-stracture-1.png "database table structure")